potassco/clorm/docs/clorm/predicate.rst

 `Pydantic <https://docs.pydantic.dev/latest/>`_.
 This new syntax integrates better with modern Python programming practices, for example using linters and type checkers.

-The old syntax does not use Python type annotations and instead required the user to explicitly a :class:`~clorm.BaseField` sub-class for each term.
+The old syntax does not use Python type annotations and instead requires the user to explicitly define a :class:`~clorm.BaseField` sub-class for each term.
 It also required the use of a ``Meta`` sub-class to provide predicate meta-data, for example, to override the name of the predicate.

  .. code-block:: python